Skip to main content

 Colorado6 yearsC.R.S. § 13-80-103.5

-Important: Even when state law gives you 4–6 years, practical recovery gets harder as records age.
-Go back as far as the lease allows, but prioritize the most recent 2–3 years.
+Important: Statute of limitations rules vary by jurisdiction and fact pattern.
+Consult local counsel to confirm the applicable period before relying on state law as a backup to your lease's audit clause.
+Even when state law gives you 4-6 years, practical recovery gets harder as records age.
+Go back as far as the lease allows, but prioritize the most recent 2-3 years.

 What Records to Request

 Your audit demand letter should be specific.
 Vague requests give the landlord room to produce summary-level data that tells you nothing.
-Here's a detailed record request:
+Here is a detailed record request:

 Tier 1: Essential Documents